inwonakng/graph-mining-project/README.md

 - python-chess (for unpacking/parsing the game data from .pgn files)

 ### Changes from the update presentation:
-Looks like I lied about 70 percent being below average for a 'goog' prediction rate.
+Looks like I lied about 70 percent being below average for a 'good' prediction rate.
 I checked my references again (and also tried actually randomly guessing), and it seems that around 50% is average, and nearing 70% is actually a very good predictor.

 And for some reason, pagerank is actually not as good as common neighbors or edge weights(win rates) method.
 So far, a 50/50 (coinflip) perdiction yields ~48% accuracy.